RefactoringGuru/refactoring-examples/interactive-en-after/csharp/move-field.md

 In our example, the <code>Account</code> class contains a field for accessing the account type object.
 Therefore we can access the moved field through it.

+Replace all references to the old <code>interestRate</code> field with the appropriate references to the property in the target class.

 Once changes are complete, remove the original field.

 Here you should compile and test for potential errors.